 Why do we offer levels in our activities?

 At EdPlace, we recognise that every student will have different needs when using our resources.
 This could be a result of previous school experience, support at home, level of confidence or ability in a specific skill or topic.
 All students using EdPlace have the same potential for progress, but it's important they begin this path at the best starting point (or level) for them.
-Our levels system have been devised to help support teachers with online differentiation, to reflect as closely as possible the differentiation happening within the classroom in order to best meet a student's personal needs.
+Our levels system have been devised to help support teachers and tutors with online differentiation, to reflect as closely as possible the differentiation happening within the classroom in order to best meet a student's personal needs.
 Our levels system can support learning on both our website and app.
 This supports engagement and helps to inspire confidence, ultimately increasing students' levels of success.

 How can you recognise levels in our resources?